sevmonster/alpine-pkg-glibc/README.md

 # `alpine-pkg-glibc`
 This is the [GNU C Library](https://gnu.org/software/libc/) as an Alpine Linux package, so that you may run binaries linked against `glibc`.
-This package uses a custom-built `glibc` binary as a source, built by [**@sgerrand**](https://github.com/sgerrand)'s [docker-glibc-builder](https://github.com/sgerrand/docker-glibc-builder).
+This package uses as a source a custom-built `glibc` binary, built by [**@sgerrand**](https://github.com/sgerrand)'s [docker-glibc-builder](https://github.com/sgerrand/docker-glibc-builder).

-Likewise, this is a fork of his [alpine-pkg-glibc](https://github.com/sgerrand/alpine-pkg-glibc), but updated to the latest `glibc` version and with new CI.
+This is a fork of his [alpine-pkg-glibc](https://github.com/sgerrand/alpine-pkg-glibc), but updated to the latest `glibc` version and with new CI.
 I did this as **@sgerrand** has neglected to update the package in his repository for quite a long time now.